 - Structural collapse and falling elements

-However, landlords are not responsible for every single repair in a rental property.
+However, housing associations and councils are not responsible for every single repair in a rental property.
 A tenant also has obligations, as set out under law.
 This includes:

 - Keeping the property clean